Declared techniques, sparring & sport competition

 The first 3 types of fighting

-Continuing the discussion about the various types of martial clash (read The 6 types of martial clash) we start analyzing the peculiarities of the first 3:
+Continuing the discussion about the various types of martial clash (read The 6 types of martial clash), let’s start to analyze the peculiarities of the first 3:

-• Sometimes there are protections but, except for the errors, the practitioners do not risk any type of injury
+• Sometimes there are protections but, except for (rare) errors, the practitioners do not risk any type of injury

-• Typically this kind of training occurs in adapted environments, protected and muffled (mats, padded walls, etc.)
+• Often this kind of training occurs in adapted environments, protected and muffled (mats, padded walls, etc.)

 • Hits are brought to sign with technical care but without force, intensity or excessive speed (punches, kicks, ground fighting, etc.)

-• In case of use of weapons (read Learning the use of real weapons) they are modified in a way that does not hurt and/or there are good protections (or at least, there is no real contact)
+• In case of use of weapons (read Learning the use of real weapons) they are modified in a way that does not hurt and / or there are consequent protections (in some cases, there is not even real contact)

-• The goal is to learn and make our own a particular technique of struggle (read 4 Tips to effectively apply any fighting technique)
+• The goal is to gain a basic understanding of the theory behind the techniques (read 4 Tips to effectively apply any fighting technique)

 • The fight can end at any time (with voice calling, knocking on the ground or on the opponent)